-The most basic kind of conditional branch in C++ is the if statement.
+The most basic kind of conditional statement in C++ is the if statement.
 An if statement takes the form:

 else

-If the expression evalutes to true (non-zero), the statement executes.
-If the expression evaluates to false, the else statement is executed if it exists.
+If the condition evaluates to true, the true_statement executes.
+If the condition evaluates to false and the optional else statement exists, the false_statement executes.

-Here is a simple program that uses an if statement:
+Here is a simple program that uses an if statement with the optional else statement:

 #include <iostream>